2010 Acura RL - Safety

-The RL is equipped with a comprehensive array of the latest technologies to enhance active safety (accident avoidance) and passive safety (crash safety performance).
-Features like Vehicle Stability Assist™ (VSA®) with traction control, heightened handling agility, SH-AWD™ and ABS enhance accident avoidance capability in the RL.
-Should a collision prove unavoidable, the Advanced Compatibility Engineering™ (ACE™) body structure of the RL is designed to provide added protection for passengers in the event of a collision with a different sized vehicle (a truck or SUV, for example).
-Inside the RL, side, side curtain and dual-stage front air bag systems work together with sophisticated restraint systems to minimize injury to passengers in sufficient impacts.
-In addition, the RL has a host of standard features that improve safety such as SH-AWD™ and an Active Front Headlight System.
-Also enhancing safety is a new windshield washer system with higher pump pressure and a wider spray pattern to help keep the windshield clean for improved visibility and driving safety.
+The RL is equipped with a comprehensive array of the latest technologies to enhance active safety (collision avoidance) and passive safety (crash safety performance).
+Features like Vehicle Stability Assist™ (VSA®) with traction control, heightened handling agility, and ABS enhance collision avoidance capability in the RL.
+Should a collision prove unavoidable, the Advanced Compatibility Engineering™ (ACE™) body structure of the RL enhances occupant protection and crash compatibility in frontal crashes.
+Inside the RL, side curtain and dual-stage front airbag systems work together with sophisticated restraint systems to minimize the likelihood of injury to passengers in sufficient impacts.
+In addition, the RL has standard features that help improve safety such as an Active Front Lighting System.

 STANDARD PASSIVE SAFETY FEATURES

-- 3-point adjustable height front seat belts with load limiters and e-pretensioners
+- 3-point adjustable height front seat belts with load limiters and automatic tensioning system

 - Three-point seat belts for all rear seating positions